ulaskan/RegEx/README.md

-RegEx like program
+RegEx like program in python from scratch
-Searches for a text in different parts of a file written in Python
+The program searches for a text in different parts of a file written in Python

 Author: Ulas Askan
 Date: 14 Nov 2015
 Python version: 2.7

 This program takes a text file input by the user in a Linux filesystem and searches for a user input string The search simulates Regular expressions.